yatish27/yatishmehta.com/about/index.md

 I have authored several gems(>25K downloads).
 I regularly speak at Ruby meetups.

 In my free time, I enjoy watching movies and sitcoms.
 I am a big fan of Suits.
 I like reading tech entrepreneurs' biographies.
-Recently, I have been obsessed with working out at the gym(I hope it continues).
+Recently, I am obsessed with working out at the gym(I hope it continues).

 I am [@yatish27](https://twitter.com/yatish27) on twitter, IRC and Github.
 Feel free to give a shout out.